ProofOfPizza/proofofpizza.github.io/_posts/2022-02-07-AutomaticAlley-kill-any-program-anytime.md

 ```

 ## Let's now make it easier!
 Simple is good!
-Who wants to remember all of that, or look it up everytime?
+Who wants to remember all of that, or look it up every time?
 Not us smart (lazy) kids!
 So now, depending on your shell we have something like a `.zshrc` or `.bashrc` usually in our home directory.
 In it we want to make an alias, so we add a line it:
 {% include code-header.html %}